 IN THE MATTER OF THE SECURITIES LEGISLATION OF ONTARIO (the "Jurisdiction") AND IN THE MATTER OF THE PROCESS FOR EXEMPTIVE RELIEF APPLICATIONS IN MULTIPLE JURISDICTIONS AND IN THE MATTER OF ANGELLIST HOLDINGS, LLC ("AngelList") AND ANGELLIST ADVISORS, LLC ("ALA", collectively with AngelList, the "Filers")

 The Filers operate an online platform that offers a number of services to start-up businesses that operate primarily in the technology sector (Start-ups), including services to facilitate venture capital and angel investing in Start-ups that meet certain criteria.
-All investors on the platform must qualify as accredited investors (as defined in Canadian securities legislation) (Accredited Investors) and must also have prior experience in venture capital and angel investing, such that they have an understanding of the risks of investing in Start-ups through the platform.
+Each investor on the platform must qualify as an accredited investor (as defined in Canadian securities legislation) (Accredited Investor) and must also have prior experience in venture capital and angel investing, such that they have an understanding of the risks of investing in Start-ups through the platform.

 Relief from registrant obligations